 "It's super scary from a climate perspective," she told me.
 "He's been pretty vocal about pushing through as many fossil fuel projects as possible, which makes it pretty much impossible to restrict emissions the way we need to if we're going to prevent catastrophic climate change."

 Kiera worries most about the availability of water and the social and political instability that will come with an unpredictable, changing climate.

 Like Kiera, Whitney thinks Trump has locked the planet in for irreversible warming.
 "I feel we're already in such a dangerous time for climate change and deniers," she said.
 "We have such a small window, I'm not sure if we even have time now to act on that."

 "If the planet is literally uninhabitable in 35 years, I don't know ethically how I could bring a human into this world.
 Just because I want to have a kid, you know, for funsies?"

 Contemplating our collective doom has always been a popular human pastime.
-Back in the 1970s it was the spectre of the "population bomb" that got people to swear off kids.
+In the 1970s, it was the specter of the "population bomb" that got people to swear off kids.
 In the 80s, it was the threat of nuclear winter.

 "I used to kind of tell myself that every generation feels they're witnessing the end of society.
 I thought this might be normal neurosis, but I don't know.
 It's hard to see a light at the end of the tunnel.
 Getting pregnant would involve lying to ourselves."

-In small town Ontario especially, this line of thinking can sound over the top.
-"When I tell friends, they look at me like I'm an alien," Whitney told VICE.
+In small town Ontario especially, this line of thinking can sound hyperbolic.
+"When I tell friends, they look at me like I'm an alien," Whitney told me.
 "I'm Canadian, and I think that's part of the reason why I feel so strange about being frightened.